thijssnelleman/CostOfReproducibility/NeurIPS/2022/reviews/Action-modulated midbrain dopamine activity arises from distributed control policies.md

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_

-[6]
+[5]

-(1/1)
+(2/2)

-The atuhors use simulated environments (TwoJoint and Maze) which they include in their code with a parameter G. Open-field and TwoJoint are used in the paper.
+The authors use simulated environments (TwoJoint and Maze) which they include in their code with a parameter G. Open-field and TwoJoint are used in the paper.
 A depicition is given in figure 2 with a description in section 5.
 The G value is fixed to 10 in the code and not modified.
 Its not completely clear if its used like this everywhere.
-The Open-field is not given (unless its maze but thats not clear).
+The Open-field seems to be given in the code under the name "Maze", but it requires some thorough investigation to verify this.

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_